david-shams-ascension/css-react-bootstrap/README.md

 Methods and events using jQuery is done imperatively by directly manipulating the DOM.
 In contrast, React uses updates to the state to update the virtual DOM.
 In this way, React-Bootstrap provides a more reliable solution by incorporating Bootstrap functionality into React's virtual DOM.
 [See examples](https://react-bootstrap.github.io/getting-started/why-react-bootstrap/) of how React-Bootstrap components differ from Bootstrap.

+### State

+Since React-Bootstrap is built with React Javascript, state can be passed within React-Bootstrap components as a prop.
+It also makes it easier to manage the state as updates are made using React’s state instead of directly manipulating the state of the DOM.
+This also gives a lot of flexibility when creating more complex components.